MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

   - Stage B
     - ...

 Simple pipelines don't require all of these levels.
 For example, in a single-job build you can omit the containers for stages and jobs because there are only steps.
-And because many options shown in this article have good defaults, your YAML definitions are unlikely to include all of them.
+Also, because many options shown in this article are optional and have good defaults, your YAML definitions are unlikely to include all of them.

 ::: moniker-end

 ::: moniker range="azure-devops-2019"

 A pipeline is one or more jobs that describe a CI/CD process.
 A job is a unit of work assignable to a particular machine.
-You can arrange jobs into dependency graphs like "this job depends on the output of that job."
+You can arrange jobs into dependency graphs like "This job depends on the output of that job."

 A job is a linear series of steps.
-A step can be tasks, scripts, or references to external templates.
+Steps can be tasks, scripts, or references to external templates.

-This hierarchy is reflected in the structure of a YAML file, as shown in this example:
+This hierarchy is reflected in the structure of a YAML file.

 - Pipeline
   - Job 1